byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/howto_fix_stuck_funds.md

 {% include disclaimer.html translated="true" version=page.version %}
 Sometimes, your funds will become stuck - you will have some locked funds that never become unlocked.
 This is how you fix it.

-- Load your wallet in monero-wallet-cli.
+- Load your wallet in byterub-wallet-cli.

 - Type